gonzojive/aspect-cli/README.md

 - enabledStatus - String: One of "enabled" or "disabled"

+## gazelle:kotlin_export_granularity *\{granularity: "top_level_objects" \| "package"}*
+Configures how the set of Kotlin identifiers associated with a source file should be determined.

+Arguments:

+- granularity - String: One of "top_level_objects" or "package"

+  - "package": Default, specifies that the package statement of the source file will be used to determine the set of Kotlin identifiers associated with a source file (and that source files' Bazel target).

+  - "top_level_objects": Default, specifies that the package statement of the source file will be used to determine the set of Kotlin identifiers associated  with a source file (and that source files' Bazel target).

 ## gazelle:java_maven_install_file *\{path: String\}*

 Specifies where the `maven_install.json` file is located.